jbcarpanelli/spinnies/README.md

     You can see the already provided spinner [here](https://github.com/jcarpanelli/spinnies/blob/master/spinners.json).
   - **disableSpins** - `boolean`: Disable spins (will still print raw messages).

+*Note: If you are working in any `win32` platform, the default spin animation will be overriden.
+You can get rid of this defining a different spinner animation manually.*

 Example:

 ```js